100 Languages Speedrun: Episode 48: Elvish

 Mainly I want to see how well it's doing as a programming language for shell scripts.

-You can install it from brew install elvish and starting elvish from whichever shell you're using.
-This way it will inherit most environmental settings like $PATH, $EDITOR etc. from your normal shell.
+from whichever shell you're using.
+This way it will inherit most environmental settings like $PATH

 Overall documentation is very poor.
 Many things have some definition but no examples, many things don't have any explanation at all.
 I needed to figure things out by experimenting, so I might have missed something in this episode due to that.
 Of course for its excuse, Elvish is not 1.0 yet, and documenting things is hard.